sedc-codecademy/skwd9-09-aspnetwebapi/G6/Class 05/README.md

 * create new movie
 * get movie by id
 * get all movies
-* get movie by genre
+* get movies by genre

 A movie contains:
 * title